Nimbusshub/alx-higher_level_programming/0x0B-python-input_output/README.md

 ## Files In The Directory

+**All .txt files are files created while testing the functionality of the functions created.**

 | Filename                   | Description                                                                                                         |
 | -------------------------- | ------------------------------------------------------------------------------------------------------------------- |
 | `0-read_file.py`           | A function that reads a text file and prints it to stdout                                                           |